 GOOD vs BAD There are many factors, but our first criteria for “good” centers around size, condition, and convenience.
 Size is straightforward: the bigger the better (more nut/less shell as the diameter increases).
 Condition includes environment, maturity, blemishes, and pests.
 Convenience includes collection location and requirements of storage and processing.
 Of the many, many varieties of oak (see USDA Field Guide to Native Oak Species of North America) we divide (for convenience) what we work with into “red” (pointy leaved) and “white” (smooth-lobed leaved) acorns.
 For processing and storage convenience (and higher oil ratios) we work mostly with red oak acorns, but we are happy to work with whites when we have time.

-WHAT TO LOOK FOR The picture above shows green acorns.
-Early season acorns are green – they will turn more nut-brown as the season progresses and they dry.
+WHAT TO LOOK FOR The top picture shows mostly green acorns.
+Early season (August /September in the Commonwealth) acorns are green – they will turn more nut-brown (picture just above) as the season progresses and they dry.

 Good acorns for gathering seem blemish-free, perhaps some mottling as they dry.
 The earliest acorns to drop are sometimes the tree’s cull (buggy ones) so check a few before you fill your basket.
 The rest of the harvest (in weeks to come) may be fine – but it is a good practice to crush a few acorns under any particular tree before filling your baskets.
 If the first few you find are very buggy – you may want to pass on gathering.